Open Source · Self-Hosted

 • Live stdout streaming and cost / token tracking

-• Bidirectional interactive sessions in Discord threads
+• Bidirectional Claude sessions in Discord threads

 Learn about coding agents